alextaujenis/jquery-stuck/README.md

 # Stuck

-  A responsive sticky element jQuery plugin designed for use with [Foundation](http://foundation.zurb.com/).
+  A responsive sticky element jQuery plugin designed for use with [Foundation](http://foundation.zurb.com/), [Bootstrap](http://getbootstrap.com/), or your own css solution.

 # Usage
   Check out [the docs](http://alextaujenis.github.io/jquery-stuck/).